Do YOU know where

-A lot of eff ort goes into network protection and preventing cyber-attacks.
+A lot of effort goes into network protection and preventing cyber-attacks.
 However, regulators are becoming just as concerned with the question of how companies are using the data that consumers share with them.
 Consumers, to varying degrees, trust companies to not misuse their data in activities the consumer hasn’t been made aware of and agreed to.
-But consumers also trust the law, and the laws around the fair use of data, with particular emphasis on data that contains personally identifi able information (PII).
-The regulators police and enforced these laws to ensure that data be used for only for the reasons legally agreed to.
-But why is this becoming an issue now, instead of say ten years ago?
+But consumers also trust the law, and the laws around the fair use of data, with particular emphasis on data that contains personally identifiable information (PII).
+The regulators police and enforced these laws to ensure that data be used only for the reasons legally agreed to.
+But why is this becoming an issue now, instead of ten years ago?

-But how trouble can a company really get into with physically tracking the data.
+Companies can get into trouble when physically tracking the data.
 The harm does not just come from a regulatory agency.
 It’s also a public relations disaster.
-With social media at the forefront of influencing opinions about the company’s people trust, losing that trust and the bad press that comes with it can cause exponentially more damage when data is put in the wrong hands (through cyber-crime) or misused (through a violation of the Terms of Service).
-Either way, be it simple mischief impacting only a few dozen people, or major harm affecting thousands, future revenue will invariably take a hit when the word gets out and the company’s reputation is in tatters.
+With social media at the forefront of influencing consumer opinion, losing that trust and the bad press that comes with it can cause exponentially more damage when data is put in the wrong hands (through cyber-crime) or misused (through a violation of the Terms of Service).
+Whether it is simple mischief impacting only a few people, or major harm affecting thousands, future revenue will invariably take a hit when the word gets out and the company’s reputation is in tatters.

 That’s why data privacy and data security are a cornerstone of Sigma’s approach to data annotation.
 We’ve established our own policies on the protection of data, and also consult with clients on improving the security and privacy of their data annotation projects.
 Contact us to learn more!